dbvb2k/DBVB-EAGV2-S4/README.md

 # Paint MCP Server

-This project demonstrates an AI agent that performs calculations and visualizes results in Microsoft Paint using the Model-Code-Process (MCP) framework.
+This project demonstrates an AI agent that performs calculations and visualizes results in Microsoft Paint using the Model-Context-Protocol (MCP) framework.

 ## Overview